 This type of treatment will only be successful if you have taken the steps to eliminate your hook up sources from your life.
 Often times the problem is prolonged and slipping up can cause even more barriers between family members and friends.
 Know your limits and what’s realistic for you.

 6. Waismann Opioid Detoxification Therapy for Withdrawal and Detox While Under Light Anesthesia

-The Waismann method is a rapid detoxification program that allows patients to sleep through withdrawal and detox under light anesthesia.
+The Waismann method rapid detoxification program allows patients to sleep through withdrawal and detox under light anesthesia.
 While you sleep, doctors are monitoring you and pumping you full of medications to help cleanse and restore your body.
 So essentially, they put you to sleep in a “light coma” (more or less), so you wake up 4 or 5 days later with no withdrawal symptoms.

 While this may seem like the perfect solution, the Waismann Method is extremely costly, with one facility charging $16,800 for treatment!
 The other pitfall is that even though your withdrawal symptoms will be eliminated, your addiction and cravings do not just disappear.
 Follow-up treatments with therapists or counselors should be utilized, so there is an even larger expense in the long run.

 7. Ibogaine Addiction Recovery Therapy

 This is the closest thing to a silver bullet for addiction as you’ll ever find.
 Ibogaine Therapy may be the most successful treatment ever invented for ending opiate and heroin addiction.
 Ibogaine, is an indole alkaloid found in the bark of the root of the African shrub Tabernan- the iboga.
 It has strong anti-addictive qualities, including high efficacy in acute opioid withdrawal and addiction.In laymen’s terms, it’s a secret tribal hallucinogen that helps you achieve your 2 most difficult goals.